wesee/TaskyFSharp/README.md

 Based on that I wrote a F# console app which calls the middle F# layer.
 After that, I continue to convert the Tasky Pro Android app using F#.

 Code and Xamarin Studio
 -----------------------

+Following are a summary of what I did to build the F# Android app using Xamarin Studio:

+1) After open the Tasky Pro solution, I created a new Android project called Tasky.Droid.F and copied all files from Resources directory from the originall Tasky.Droid project.

+2) To reuse the Droid.Core C# codes, I created a new Android project call Tasky.Core.Lib and linked all files in the directories BusinessLayer, DataAccessLayer and DataLayer.

+3) Then I added a reference to the Droid.Core.Lib project from the Tasky.Droid.F project.
+I added a new Screens folder and converted the files HomeScreen.fs and TaskDetailsScreen.fs in F#.

+Of course, a lot of trial and error, and debugging were happending while doing the conversion as there were little resources available in building Android app using F#.